CHAPTER 5

 I'M AN ORIGINAL CATCHPHRASE

-Explore the Mind Over Media online platform, which includes a gallery of thousands of examples of contemporary propaganda from all over the world.
-If you like, you can upload an example of advertising, propaganda, or PR to the website.
+Explore the Mind Over Media Propaganda Gallery, an online platform which includes a gallery of thousands of examples of contemporary propaganda from all over the world.
+If you like, you can upload an example of advertising, propaganda, or PR from your own social media feed to the website.

 After selecting a specific example that interests you, work individually or with a partner to discuss the following questions: